clemsonciti/hpc-workshop/03-modules.md

+---
+layout: lesson
+title: Introduction to research computing on the Palmetto cluster
+subtitle: Running your first job
+minutes: 20
+---

 > ## Learning objectives {.objectives}
 >
 > * Distinguish between the login node and compute nodes
 > * Run your first interactive job on the Palmetto cluster
+> * Learn how to load modules

 The Palmetto cluster consists of several hundred "compute" nodes, each equipped with CPUs and GPUs to do heavy computation.